josa42/atom-svg-preview/README.md

 Show the rendered SVG to the right of the current editor, refreshed live.

+**I now only rarely use Atom and am looking for a new maintainer for this project.
+Please chime in [here](https://github.com/lloeki/svg-preview/issues/22)**

 [![Build Status](https://travis-ci.org/lloeki/svg-preview.svg)](https://travis-ci.org/lloeki/svg-preview)

 It can be activated from the editor using the `cmd-alt-v` key-binding and is